taichi-dev/taichi/docs/atomic.rst

 .. warning::

-    When modifying global variables in parallel, make sure you use the atomic operations.
+    When modifying global variables in parallel, make sure you use atomic operations.
 For example, to sum up all the elements in ``x``,
     ::

         @ti.kernel